 (1) When the temperature of the water increases, the density decreases

 (2) When salt is added to water, the density increases.

-The water cools in the Polar Regions, sinks, and starts moving towards the equator.
-At the equator, the water heats up and rises to the surface, then returns to the Poles.
+Water cools in the Polar Regions, sinks, and starts moving towards the equator.
+At the equator, water heats up and rises to the surface, then returns to the Poles.